brad-cannell/codebookr/cran-comments.md

 There were 2 NOTEs

+1. checking CRAN incoming feasibility ...
+[17s] NOTE
+  Maintainer: 'Brad Cannell <brad.cannell@gmail.com>'

+  Days since last update: 2

+We realize that it has only been two days since we submitted our last update, but this bug fix is important.

-1. We encountered this note on Windows Server 2022, R-devel, 64 bit running `devtools::check_rhub()`.
+2. We encountered this note on Windows Server 2022, R-devel, 64 bit running `devtools::check_rhub()`.

 checking for non-standard things in the check directory ...
 NOTE Found the following files/directories: